lrfinotti/cybr201_book/02-Python.md

 +++

-Even better, we can use generators too:
+We can even drop the braces:

 ```{code-cell} ipython3
 sum(p for p in primes(100) if p % 4 == 1)